 Richard: It’s tough.
 I went to UC San Diego out in California and it’s a coding-heavy school – we had a lot of computer science grads.
 My fraternity was almost exclusively computer science grads.
 And it’s hard because these guys, I feel for them, to do coding and to be involved in the tech sector, it’s a lot of afterhours work, it’s not just classroom work.
 The days are limited.
 But it’s that actual little bit of time a week, if you can dedicate 3 to 4 hours a week that you go, “Hey, I’m going to go out and network, I’m going to go and do Google searches.”
 Whatever it is, really lock it down at the end of your 4 years of college.
 It’s going to make a big difference.

 Matt: Who’s a person and/or an organization that you think is doing something right and innovative in the area, outside of the Tampa Bay WaVE?

 Matt: You can shout out as many people as you want.

-Richard: Well I think things start at the top, right?
+Richard: Things start at the top, right?
 You have to have people driving from the top down as well as from the bottom up in order to really foster change.
-So, I would really say Mayor Bob Buckhorn is someone that has fully embraced tech.
-He’s done all he can to push initiatives in tech here locally and he has been a fantastic champion for tech in the City of Tampa.
+Mayor Bob Buckhorn is someone that embraced tech fully.
+He did all he could to push initiatives in tech here, and he was a fantastic champion for tech in the City of Tampa.
 Hats off to him.
-I know he’s wrapping up his mayoral term, but seriously, hats off to him and his entire team and staff for everything they’ve done for the community and really bringing together business leaders to recognize that Tampa’s a tech city.
-Every city is a tech city right now but Tampa’s really embracing it and I think that he’s a critical driver to all this.
+Sseriously, hats off to him and his entire team for everything they’ve done for the community.
+They brought business leaders to recognize that Tampa is a tech city.
+Every city is a tech city right now, but Tampa truly embraces it.
+I think that he’s a critical driver to all this.